 The first records of Carnival festivities in Rio de Janeiro date back to 1723.
-Immigrants from the Portuguese islands of Açores, Madeira and Cabo Verde introduced the Entrudo in Brazil.
+Immigrants from the Portuguese islands of Azores, Madeira, and Cabo Verde introduced the Entrudo in Brazil.
 The idea was basically getting everybody soaked wet.
 People would go out in the streets with buckets of water, flour, and limes, and anyone could be a potential victim.

 Cordão Carnavalesco is a concept that got its start in 1870.
-There were characters like queens, kings, witches, peasants and dancers, and they performed according to the costumes they were wearing.
+There were characters like queens, kings, witches, peasants, and dancers, and they performed according to the costumes that they were wearing.

-They started in 1872 as working class festivity.
-People would dress up in costumes and perform on the parade accompanied by an orchestra of strings, ganzás, flutes, and other instruments.
-They were more organized than the Cordões, and gained popularity around 1911.
+They started in 1872 as a working-class festivity.
+People would dress up in costumes and perform at the parade accompanied by an orchestra of strings, ganzás, flutes, and other instruments.
+They were more organized than the Cordões and gained popularity around 1911.
 Street Carnaval was already a part of the city culture.

-Corso was a novely intruduced in 1907 with a parade of cars along Av.
+Corso Carnavalesco was a novelty introduced in 1907 with a parade of cars along Av.
 Rio Branco (then named Av.
 Central).
-They were the granddaddys of today's sophisticated floats.
-Revelers brought along streamers and paper confetti, plus lança-perfume, a spray of cologne water that would give you a sort of a buzz.
-In the 30's this celebration became so popular that almost all car-owners in the city participated!
-The parade started on Sunday in Botafogo and went all the way to Av.
-Central.
+They were the granddaddies of today's sophisticated floats.
+Revelers brought along streamers and paper confetti.
+Plus lança-perfume, a spray of highly inflammable cologne water that would give you a sort of a buzz.
+Enough to make some people pass out - eventually, it was outlawed.

 Rio, Birthplace of Samba

-(Tia Ciata on the left) It all started in the end of the XIX Century in what was then known as Little Africa (Pequena Africa), the residence of the tias baianas.
-These were ladies who came from Bahia, and made a living selling food delicacies around town in their typical white dresses with big round skirts.
+(Tia Ciata on the left) It all started at the end of the XIX Century in what was then known as Little Africa (Pequena África), the residence of the tias baianas.
+These were ladies from Bahia who made a living selling food delicacies around town.
+They wore typical white dresses with big round skirts.

-They were also the priestesses of Candomble, and had a great influence in the community.
+They were also the priestesses of Candomblé, and had a great influence in the community.
 Tia Ciata may have been the most famous of these tias.
-Born Hilaria Batista de Almeida in the region of Bahia known as Reconcavo Baiano around 1854, she first lived near Campo de Santana.
+Born Hilaria Batista de Almeida in the region of Bahia known as Recôncavo Baiano around 1854, she first lived near Campo de Santana.

-Eventually the two beats got together, and Pelo Telefone, the first song labeled as a samba, was composed in her house.
-Another song that made samba history is Noel Rosa's Com que Roupa?, that had a broader range of instruments that became staples in a samba song.
+Eventually, the two beats got together.
+‘Pelo Telefone’, the first song labeled as a samba, was composed in her house.
+Another song that made samba history is Noel Rosa's ‘Com que Roupa?’, which had a broader range of instruments and is still popular.

-Blocos de Sujos, Blocos de Baianas
+Blocos de Sujos & Blocos de Baianas

-In the end of the 20's some organizers of blocos felt the need to evolve, and found inspiration in the ranchos that were somewhat more organized.
-The term escola de samba (samba school) is credited to Ismael Silva, from Estácio.
+At the end of the 1920s, some organizers of blocos felt the need to evolve and found inspiration in the ranchos which were somewhat more organized.
+The term ‘escola de samba’ (samba school) is credited to Ismael Silva, from Estácio.

-In the 40's and 50's the samba schools consolidate their evolution cycle, with a theme, a theme song, costumes and floats.
-In 1959 Nelson de Andrade, then president of Salgueiro, invited artists Dirceu and Maria Louise Nery to design their parade featuring painter Debret as the theme.
+In the '40s and '50s, samba schools consolidate their evolution cycle with a theme, a theme song, costumes, and floats.
+In 1959 Nelson de Andrade, then president of Salgueiro invited artists Dirceu and Maria Louise Nery to design their parade featuring painter Debret as the theme.